1. Student nomination

 2. The form 'the commitment that charge will be taken' (in French: Engagement de Prise en charge (Annexe 32); in Dutch: Verbintenis tot Tenlasteneming (Bijlage 32)) :

 The annex 32 must be completed and signed by either a Belgian, an EU-citizen living in the EU, a non-EU citizen with permanent residence in an EU member state, or your direct relatives up to the third degree and who must avail of sufficient income.
-Belgian law requires that this person, your guarantor or sponsor, must be able to show that he or she earns at least EUR 1.809,32 per month for themselves + EUR 730,- per month for the student*.

 The Belgian Consulate or Embassy has the authority to require official proofs of your guarantor's income and to investigate this accordingly.
 It is recommended that you include these proofs when you submit the form.
 By signing the annex 32 your guarantor declares that he/she agrees to have a joint and several liability for the following costs: your health expenses, your stay in Belgium, your studies, and your return to your home country, for at least one academic year.
 Your guarantor has the option to choose to be responsible for just one academic year, or, for the entire duration of the academic cycle (bachelor, master, etc.).
 The document must be legalised by the Belgian Consulate or Embassy.